-For example, the author of Hebrews states, "To which of the angels did God ever say, ‘You are my son? . . .
-Let all the angels of God worship him. . . .
-Your throne, O God, stands firm forever. . . .
-O Lord, you established the earth, and the heavens are the works of your hands’ . . . to which of the angels has he ever said ‘Sit at my right hand . . . ’" (Heb.
+For example, the author of Hebrews states, “To which of the angels did God ever say, ‘You are my son? . . .
+Let all the angels of God worship him. . . . to which of the angels has he ever said ‘Sit at my right hand . . . ’” (Heb.
 1).
 Here, the author of Hebrews separates Jesus from angels, and commands the angels to worship him (cf. Rev. 5:13-14,14:6-7).
-The obvious problem is this: Archangels are creatures, but the Bible forbids any creature to worship another creature.
+The obvious problem is this: archangels are creatures, but the Bible forbids any creature to worship another creature.
 Thus, either the Bible is in error by commanding the angels to worship an archangel, or Jesus is uncreated and cannot be an archangel.
 Since this gave the JWs a tremendous problem, they even had to change their own Bible translation, called the New World Translation (NWT), to eliminate the references to worshipping Christ.
-(The 1950, 1961, and 1970 editions of the NWT read "worship" in Hebrews 1:6.)
-Beyond this, Jesus has the power to forgive sins and give eternal life, but no angel has this capacity.

 The doctrine that most clearly sets the WTS apart from Christianity is its denial of the divinity of Christ.
-JWs maintain that Jesus is actually a creature—a highly exalted one at that—but not God himself.
+JWs maintain that Jesus is actually a creature—a highly exalted one—but not God himself.
 Scripturally, the evidence is not in their favor.

-In John 20:28 Thomas says to Jesus, "My Lord and my God."
-In the original Greek it literally reads, "The Lord of me and the God of me."
+In John 20:28 Thomas says to Jesus, “My Lord and my God.”
+In the original Greek it literally reads, “The Lord of me and the God of me.”
 It would be nothing short of blasphemy for Jesus not to rebuke Thomas if he was wrong.
-Jesus does nothing of the sort, but instead accepts Thomas’ profession of his identity as God.
+Jesus instead accepts Thomas’s profession of his identity as God.

 The Bible indicates that God alone created the universe (Is.
 44:24), and “he that constructed all things is God” (Heb.
 3:4).
 However, Jesus created the heavens and the earth (Heb.
 1:10).
 This passage by itself proves that Jesus is God, since an Old Testament reference to God (Ps.
 102:26-28) is now given to him.

-In John 8:58, Jesus takes the name of God, "I AM" (Ex.
+In John 8:58, Jesus takes the name of God, “I AM” (Ex.
 3:15-18), and applies it to himself.
-Only God may use this title without b.aspheming (Ex.
+Only God may use this title without blaspheming (Ex.
 20:7, Deut.
-5:11), and the punishment for someone other than God to use the sacred "I AM" is stoning (Lev.
+5:11), and the punishment for someone other than God to use the sacred “I AM” is stoning (Lev.
 24:16).
-Thus in verse 59, Jesus’ audience picked up stones to kill him, because they correctly understood his use of "I AM" as his claim to being God and hence thought he was guilty of blasphemy.
-This verse also proved to be difficult for the JWs to combat, and so they changed "I AM" to "I have been."
-The Greek here isego eimi, which any first-semester Greek student can tell you means "I am."
-It should also be noted that it would be rather strange for people to stone Jesus for saying that he "had been."
+Thus, in verse 59, Jesus’ audience picked up stones to kill him, because they correctly understood his use of “I AM” as his claim to being God and hence thought he was guilty of blasphemy.
+This verse also proved to be difficult for the JWs to combat, and so they changed “I AM” to “I have been.”
+The Greek here is ego eimi, which any first-semester Greek student can tell you means “I am.”

 Jesus and Jehovah have much more in common than titles, though.
 They are both worshipped by angels (Heb.
 1:6, Neh.
 9:6).
 They are both unchanging (Heb.
 13:8, Mal.
 3:6).
 They both created the heavens and the earth (Heb.
 1:10, Neh.
 9:6) and are all-knowing (John 21:17, 1 John 3:20).
 Both give eternal life (John 10:28, 1 John 5:11), and judge the world (John 5:22, Ps.
 96:13).
 To them every knee will bend and every tongue confess (Phil.
 2:9-11, Is.
 45:23).